n00bcooD3R/minecraft/index.md

   <img width="800" height="400" alt="Your internet speed sucks" src="prt4.jpg">
 <br>
-  Discord Server Will be set up Soon.(sorry for the inconvenience)
+  Discord Server Does'nt Have any active Bot's To turn on and off server .
+Sorry for the inconvinience updates are on the way .